Lenon (footballer, born 1990)

-Lenon Fernandes Ribeiro, or simply Lenon (born May 2, 1990 in São Paulo), is a Brazilian defensive midfielder, who also plays as a right back.
-He currently plays for Cuiabá.
+Lenon Fernandes Ribeiro, or simply Lenon (born May 2, 1990, in São Paulo), is a Brazilian defensive midfielder, who also plays as a right back.
+He currently plays for Botafogo-PB.

 Career

 Flamengo

 Lenon was promoted to Flamengo's professional squad in 2009 during the Rio de Janeiro State League and debuted in a Fla-Flu derby on April 5.
 With coach Andrade he received more chances to play with 10 appearances in 2009 Brazilian Série A and one in the Copa do Brasil.